 Students who fail to observe college regulations will be subject to one or all of the following disciplinary procedures:

-- Consultation with the student development officer.
+- Consultation with the Director of Student Development.

 - Dismissal from college.